beego/beedoc/en-US/mvc/model/overview.md

 Beego ORM is a powerful ORM framework in Go.
 It's inspired by Django ORM and SQLAlchemy.

-This framework is still under developing so any kind of uncompatible changes might happen.
+This framework is still under development so any kind of uncompatible changes might happen.

 **Supported Database:**